 Visitor Centre stop location

-Near the large grassy area, picnic tables and the Sugarbush Shelter are available in case it rains.
+Near the large grassy area, picnic tables and the Sugarbush Shelter are available in case of rain.
 Cross the small bridge to reach the Sugarbush Trail, one of four walking trails open year-round.

 Accessibility